 Before they leave, the Darcys invite everyone to Pemberley for dinner the night after next.

-Bingley is pleased and says he has a lot to talk to Elizabeth about, wanting to inquire after all their acquaintances in Hertfordshire.
-Elizabeth realizes that he wants to talk to her about her sister.
+Bingley says he has a lot to talk to Elizabeth about, like (hint, hint) her sister.

 The Gardiners soon discover that people in Lambton have a great opinion of Darcy, while they don't have many kind words for Wickham.

 Well, that's telling.
 If anybody would know whether Mr. Darcy is actually cruel and unjust, it would be the people who have lived near him (and probably paid rent to him) all his life.

 Elizabeth thinks about Darcy all night.
 Mostly, she feels grateful—grateful that he's not holding her past behavior against her.